thalperi/nodebit/docs/technical/architecture.md

 ### nb-workspace (Configuration Node)

-The central hub that manages all decentralized resources and provides the admin interface.
+The central hub that manages all decentralized resources and provides the distributed dashboard.

 **Current Implementation:**
 ```javascript